lostghost/set/README.md

-# This is a very basic implementation of a set type in go
+# This is a very basic implementation of a set type in golang

 http://en.wikipedia.org/wiki/Set_(computer_science)